 The Forbidden City gets top billing in Beijing, and that's good news for visitors to Jingshan Park.
-The 23-hectare (57-acre) park is just north of the Forbidden City, separated by the moat.
-The park dates to the 11th century and was an imperial park, where the emperor and family, living in the Forbidden City, would come to stroll.
-The park’s big draw is the hill (Jingshan—shan means mountain); it has five summits, each of which has a mid-16th-century pavilion that once housed copper Buddha statues, destroyed at the beginning of the 20th century.
-Stake out a spot on Wanchun (Ten Thousand Spring) Pavilion from where, on a clear day, you have a stunning view of the entire Forbidden City, the Bell and Drum Towers, Miaoying Temple, and Beihai Park.
+The 23-hectare (57-acre) park is just north of the Forbidden City, separated by a moat.
+A former imperial park dating to the 11th century, this was where the emperor and his family, living in the Forbidden City, would come to stroll.
+The big draw here is the hill (shan means mountain) with five summits, each of which has a mid-16th-century pavilion that once housed copper Buddha statues, destroyed at the beginning of the 20th century.
+Stake out a spot on Wanchun (Ten Thousand Spring) Pavilion from where, on a clear day, you have a stunning view of the entire Forbidden City, the Bell and Drum towers, Miaoying Temple, and Beihai Park.